East Moor and Lynher Valleys Circular Walk

 The ruins beside the junction near Trevague are the remains of Trevague Mill.
 This was a corn mill that is known to have been in use from at least 1856 and was recorded as still extant in 1907.
 Water was transported along quite a long leat from a weir near the bridge over the lane at Tregrenna.

-22. Turn left and follow the lane a few metres to a grassy island with a Public Footpath sign.
-Turn left onto the drive and follow it to a gate.
+22. Turn left and follow the lane for a short distance to a grassy island with a Public Footpath sign.
+Turn left onto the drive and follow it to a waymarked gate just past Trevague Cottage.

 Where tracks met in a T-junction, this presented a challenge for horses and carts as these didn't have a tight turning circle.
 The triangular islands often visible on junctions of tracks and small lanes today were formed by the cartwheels cutting the corners of the junction.
 Eventually these cut corners were formalised as surfaced tracks with a grassy triangular island in the centre.